Requesting Aid for Study Abroad

 FX Currency Converter can be used to determine the currency exchange rate for the US dollar into currencies around the world.

 It is possible to use ATM cards in many foreign countries and this is the most common way travelers obtain money.
 Check with your bank to make sure that your ATM card will work outside the U.S. (some banks are restricting this due to increased fraud abroad).
 Also check on the fees for ATM transactions as well as the maximum daily withdrawal limits.
-In the event that you are unable to use your ATM card, you should take a credit card or traveler's checks as a back-up.
+In the event that you are unable to use your ATM card, you should take a credit card as a back-up.

 Be sure to call your bank to let them know where you will be and for how long or they will lock your ATM card and not allow you to use it.